Mortgage payments, energy costs, council tax, home insurance, water charges… it can seem like the list of bills for your property is never-ending.

 Council tax bills

-In April 2019, council tax bills in England increased by an average of 4.5%, meaning an average increase of £75.60 for band D properties.
+In April 2025, council tax bills in England will increase by an average of up to 5%, meaning the average household faces an increase of over £100 a year.

 Students and those living alone may be eligible for a discount, and it’s possible your home may be in the wrong council tax band.